Blade Runner 2049: Post-production

 Warner Bros. announced in early October 2016 that the film would be titled Blade Runner 2049.
-Editing commenced in December in Los Angeles, with the intention of having the film being rated R. At the 2017 San Diego Comic-Con, Villeneuve said that the film would run for two hours and 32 minutes.
-There originally existed a four-hour early cut of the film that Villeneuve described "quite strong" but also at times "too self-indulgent".
-He prefers the shorter final version that he describes as "more elegant" and which Ridley Scott still described as too long.
-Villeneuve says he will not show the four-hour cut to anyone.
-As with Skyfall, cinematographer Roger Deakins created his own IMAX master of the film rather than using the proprietary "DMR" process that IMAX usually uses with films not shot with IMAX cameras.
+Editing commenced in December in Los Angeles, with the intention of having the film be rated R. At the 2017 San Diego Comic-Con, Villeneuve said the film would run for two hours and 32 minutes.
+An early cut of the film was four hours long, and Villeneuve described this version as "quite strong", but also at times "too self-indulgent".
+He said he prefers the shorter final version, which is "more elegant", though Ridley Scott has voiced the opinion that it is still too long.
+Villeneuve said he will not show the four-hour cut to anyone.
+As with Skyfall (2012), cinematographer Roger Deakins created his own IMAX master of the film, rather than using the proprietary "DMR" process that IMAX usually uses with films not shot with IMAX cameras.

 Music

-Rapper-producer El-P said he was asked to compose music for the first Blade Runner 2049 trailer, but his score was "rejected or ignored".
+Rapper-producer El-P said he was asked to compose music for the first Blade Runner 2049 trailer, but his score was "rejected (or ignored)".
 Jóhann Jóhannsson, who had worked with Villeneuve on Prisoners, Sicario and Arrival, was initially announced as composer for the film.
-However, Villeneuve and Jóhannsson decided to end the collaboration because Villeneuve thought the film "needed something different", and also that he "needed to go back to something closer to Vangelis's soundtrack" of the first film.
+Villeneuve and Jóhannsson decided to end the collaboration, however, because Villeneuve thought the film "needed something different", and also that he "needed to go back to something closer to Vangelis's soundtrack" of the first film.
 Composers Hans Zimmer and Benjamin Wallfisch joined the project in July 2017.
 In September, Jóhannsson's agent confirmed that he was no longer involved and was contractually forbidden from commenting.
 The musical cue during the final scene, "Tears in the Rain", is a call-back to the "Tears in rain" scene from Blade Runner which saw the death of the film's central antagonist Roy Batty.
 The track is a reimagined version of the original Vangelis work.
+Additionally, a segment from Sergei Prokofiev's musical composition "Peter and the Wolf" (Russian: Петя и волк) plays whenever the emanator is activated or deactivated.